 We are an open intake shelter serving Graham and Young County.
 We aim to provide safe haven for unwanted animals.
-We provide shelter, food, comfort and socialization for the animals in our care.
-We work closely with Animal Control, Police and Sheriff Departments.
+We provide shelter, food, comfort, enrichment and socialization for the animals in our care.
+We work with our local Animal Control, Police and Sheriff Departments.

 We also have some big wishes: color printer, quaratine building, surgery wing.

-We run 74% of our operations from community donations.
+74% of our yearly operationing budget comes directly from community donations.

-After 3 business days or 72 hrs, untagged animals become the property of the Humane Society of Young County and go up for adoption pending good health and temperament.
+After 3 business days (or 72 hrs), untagged animals become the property of the Humane Society of Young County and go up for adoption pending good health and temperament.
 Tagged or chipped animals become property of HSYC after 5 days.
+Once stray hold time has expired the animal must be adopted through the normal adoption process, which includes turning in an application, having the application approved and paying the adoption fee.

-A $30.00 Impound Fee is to be paid at City Hall, before an animal can be reclaimed by the owner.
+To reclaim dogs and cats brought in by Graham Animal Control: A $30.00 Impound Fee is to be paid at City Hall, before an animal can be reclaimed by the owner.
 A receipt from City Hall must be brought to the shelter.
+If citations have been issued, the Animal Control Officer must be notified before the animal can be reclaimed.

 $15.00 per day boarding fee is charged when the animal enters the gates onto the property.
 The animal will be charged on the day they leave unless picked up by 12:00 noon that day.

-$58.00 per animal is charged to cover incoming vetting.
+$58.00 per animal is charged to cover incoming vetting that is provided to keep all animals at the shelter healthy.

 If the Animal Control release form is checked yes for citation, the citation must be signed before the animal is released!
 All city fees must be paid at City Hall.